 Depending on your answers they may also ask:

 - is this something you feel you need or want help with?

 Your GP may use another questionnaire called the Edinburgh Postnatal Depression Scale.
 This has 10 simple questions for you to answer and a scoring system.

-The type of help and treatment you need will depend on how severe your postnatal depression is.
+The type of help and treatment you need will depend on how severe your postnatal depression is, and whether you’ve had depression before.
 If your depression is mild, then it may get better without treatment but with support from your family, friends and health professionals.
-Your GP or midwife can tell you what help and support is available.
+Your GP or health visitor can tell you what help and support is available.

 If you have postpartum psychosis, you may be admitted to hospital for treatment.
 Ideally this will be to a mother and baby unit so your baby can stay with you.

 There are many things you can do to help yourself cope with postnatal depression.
 Here are some suggestions.